pozitron57/open-source-comments/README.md

 ## Workflow

 - The data are stored in `data.yaml`.
+This file is edited manually.

 - `get_gh_data.py`:
   - creates `apigh/<YYYY-MM-DD>/` directory if does not exist;